 How long after a head injury can symptoms occur?

 When the symptoms from a traumatic head injury occur can vary depending on the individual and the severity of the injury.
 Symptoms might appear immediately, within 24 hours, or days or weeks later.
 Sometimes the symptoms are subtle enough that the injured party may not associate them with the injury.
 Some individuals appear to have no symptoms after a TBI, but their condition can worsen over time.

 What is the difference between traumatic brain injury and concussion?

 Traumatic brain injury occurs when the head suddenly and violently hits an object or when an object pierces the skull and enters brain tissue.
 Concussions involve a hit to the head or body that causes the head and brain to move rapidly back and forth.
 Although concussions are typically much less serious than TBI and not life-threatening, they can be serious, especially when multiple concussions occur over time.

 Contact an Experienced San Diego Brain Injury Attorney

 If you or a loved one has suffered a brain injury, contact an expert personal injury lawyer to discuss your legal options.
 The San Diego brain injury lawyers at the Law Offices of Samer Habbas & Associates have knowledge and experience in handling a variety of accident claims that have resulted in brain injuries.
 With multiple offices located in San Diego, Irvine, Anaheim, Los Angeles, El Segundo and Riverside, our personal injury attorneys represent brain injury victims across Southern California.
-For more information or to schedule a complimentary consultation with an experienced San Diego brain injury attorney, please call 949-873-0755.
+For more information or to schedule a consultation with an experienced San Diego brain injury attorney, please call 949-873-0755.